James Bond 007: Everything or Nothing (GBA video game)

 James Bond 007: Everything or Nothing is a 2003 third-person shooter video game developed by Griptonite Games and published by Electronic Arts for the Game Boy Advance.
 As MI6 agent James Bond, the player must foil an ex-KGB agent who plans to use nanotechnology for world domination.

-Everything or Nothing was released in November 2003, several months prior to the release of a home console version.
+Everything or Nothing was released in November 2003, a few months prior to the release of a home console version.
 It received "mixed or average" reviews according to Metacritic.

 Gameplay

 Everything or Nothing is primarily a third-person shooter, played from an isometric perspective.
 The player controls MI6 agent James Bond.
 Stealth is emphasized throughout the game, and several driving levels are also featured.

 The game is divided into eight missions set around the world.
 On foot, the player has various weapons and gadgets to use against guard enemies who appear throughout the game.
 Weapons include guns, grenades, and land mines, and the player can also punch or kick.
 Medical kits are found throughout the game and are used to replenish the player's health.
 The player can take cover behind pillars or tables and can rappel down cliffs and buildings on some levels.

 M and Q appear after each level to brief the player.
 In each level, primary objectives must be completed before advancing.
 Optional secondary objectives are also present in each level, providing the player with Style Points if completed.
 At the end of each level, the player can use the accumulated Style Points to purchase armor, weapon upgrades, increased speed, and better aiming.
 A blackjack mini-game can also be unlocked by collecting Style Points.
 The player can sneak up on guards from behind and quietly take them out for additional points.
 A radar is used to detect enemy locations, and an alert meter tells the player whether they have been spotted.

 The driving portions are played during certain missions and are also viewed from an isometric perspective.
 The player pursues a primary enemy vehicle and is also followed by several smaller enemy vehicles.
 The player's car has several weapons such as a machine gun, rockets, and oil slicks.

 The game offers a multiplayer deathmatch mode for up to four players, with the use of a Game Link Cable.
 A GameCube – Game Boy Advance link cable can also be used to connect with the GameCube version of Everything or Nothing, unlocking mini-games and upgraded gadgets, among other features.